joliver/docpile-gui/README.md

 This runs the app locally on a development server with live reloading.
 To generate a production build use `npm run build`.

-#### _Currently in progress: building out forms and submission and displaying individual elements data._
+#### _Currently in progress: improving visual cohesion, improving forms experience, adding date/time support, adding file preview functionality, improving upload experience, and building list views._